Xsaner/tutorial-crawlingdead/docs.md

 you are currently full of HP so lets do a battle first !

+But before we do that equip an item by typing in:
+`CD equip slot1 firstaid`

+You can equip up to 3 different items in 3 slots.

+Now you are ready to fight

 ## Fight
 typ `fight` to fight a monster !
 you can choose from 3 options here